Property worth Sh7.5m destroyed as fire razes Mokowe School dorm

-Over 7.5 million property at Mokowe secondary school in Lamu County was on Thursday destroyed by fire.
+Over Sh7.5 million property at Mokowe Secondary School in Lamu County was on Thursday destroyed by fire.

 The fire that started at 8.30pm found students in classes during the night preps.